jpjh/PQBR_PLASMIDS/docs/2_Pangenomes.md

 ```

 Note that all the MASH results described in this document here were
-trimmed to only include matches with e-value \< 1e-20 when transferring
+trimmed to only include matches with e-value \< 1e-20
-off the server to save space
 (`awk '$4 < 1e-20 {print $0}' $RESULTS > ../${RESULTS}`).

 Pull out sequences and aggregate.
 Extract sequences with e-value \<